SystemsApproach/5G/preface.md

 This book is written for someone that has a working understanding of the Internet and Cloud, but has had limited success penetrating the myriad of acronyms that dominate the cellular domain.
-In fairness, the Interent has its share acronyms, but it also comes with a sufficient set of abstractions to help manage the complexity.
+In fairness, the Internet has its share acronyms, but it also comes with a sufficient set of abstractions to help manage the complexity.
 It's hard to say the same for the cellular network, where pulling on one thread seemingly unravels the entire space.
 It has also been the case that